adrybakov/rad-tools/docs/source/user-guide/rad-make-template.rst

 Usage example
 =============
-The simpliest example of usage is the creation of template draft (see :ref:`template specification <template-draft>`).
+The simpliest case consist of template draft`s creation (see :ref:`template specification <template-draft>`).
 The following command will produce it:

 .. code-block:: bash

     rad-make-template.py

-For more advance user-case the file exchange.out from :examples:`examples folder <rad-make-template>` is be used.
+For more advance user-case the file exchange.out from :examples:`examples folder <rad-make-template>` is used.

 Run the code: